What do students do in this clinic?

 What happens in the classroom component?

-Representation-track students meet in class with Policy-track students.
-Class consists of discussion of assigned readings, submission of short weekly reflective writing assignments, and discussion of public policy and ongoing cases.
-Weekly topics focus on foundational law, the legislative process, lawyering skills, vicarious trauma, and self-care.
+Class consists of discussion of assigned readings, submission of short weekly reflective writing assignments, and discussion of the history, strategy and statutory basis for family defense as well as ongoing cases.
+Weekly topics focus on foundational law, the legislative process, lawyering skills, trauma-responsive advocacy, vicarious trauma, and interdisciplinary practice.
 Social work students are integrated into the classroom component with law students.

 -